scribu/wp-front-end-editor/readme.txt

 == Changelog ==

 = 1.7 =
-* new editable fields: arbitrary options & post thumbnails
+* new editable fields: post thumbnails & arbitrary options
-* load CSS only when needed
 * added font-family and font-color buttons to nicEdit
 * made the nicEdit configuration filterable
 * dropped Growfield from textareas
-* when editing the post content, also update the post date
+* load CSS only when needed
 * standardized CSS ids and classes
 * renamed hooks from 'front_ed_*' to 'front_end_editor_*'
+* fixed: when editing the post content, the post date isn't updated
 * fixed: when editing tags, the input bounces to a new line
 * fixed: after editing linked post title, the title is not linked anymore
 * fixed: editable_post_meta() doesn't work outside The Loop